 Still working to overcome

 I am still working on overcoming my porn compulsion.
-I have had to think seriously about what I want in life and the person I want to be as well as the wife I want to be.
-I have thought back to the early stages of my relationship with my husband, when sex was about the love we felt for each other and experiencing that with him was exciting and everything I needed for our sex life to be fulfilling.
+I’ve had to think seriously about what I want in life, the person I want to be, and the wife I want to be.
+I have thought back to the early stages of my relationship with my husband, when sex was about the love we felt for each other, and experiencing that with him was exciting and everything I needed for our sex life to be fulfilling.

 My porn-induced BDSM fetish damaged our sex life because it wasn’t mutually agreed upon and made me want to be controlled during sex and be told what to do and when to do it…even though it wasn’t as fulfilling in real life as it seemed when I read about it.

-“Mommy porn” literature is seen as being innocent and not harmful in the ways that video porn is, but really feels just the same, to me.
+“Mommy porn” literature is seen as being innocent and not harmful in the ways that video porn is, but it really feels just the same to me.
 It affected my brain and relationships in similar ways by introducing unrealistic and violent fantasies.

 Please encourage research for written porn and other types of pornography in the same way that you do video porn.
-Help people to see that, just because it’s a book or a cartoon and not real performers, doesn’t mean that it doesn’t have potential to hurt someone with unrealistic expectations or lead to harmful habits and obsessions.
+Help people to see that just because it’s a book or a cartoon and not real performers doesn’t mean that it doesn’t have the potential to hurt someone with unrealistic expectations or lead to harmful habits and obsessions.

 Please include information and help specifically for written porn on your site.